scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket_replication.rst

 The destination details include the bucket in which to store replicas and optional storage classes to use to store the replicas.

-Zenko only acts on rules with an Enabled status.
-Zenko does not support IAM roles; instead, Zenko pre-creates service accounts, one for each service (replication, lifecycle, ingestion, garbage collection, metadata search).
+XDM   only acts on rules with an Enabled status.
+XDM    does not support IAM roles; instead, XDM   pre-creates service accounts, one for each service (replication, lifecycle, ingestion, garbage collection, metadata search).
 Each service uses keys generated for its own account to execute an operation.